bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ### Related Architectural Patterns

+*   **[[actor-model|Actor Model]]:** A concurrency model where independent "actors" communicate asynchronously through messages.
+This model is a natural fit for implementing event-driven systems, where actors can be the producers and consumers of events.
 *   **[[event-sourcing|Event Sourcing]]:** A pattern where all changes to an application's state are stored as a sequence of immutable events.
 Instead of storing the current state of a domain object, you store the history of events that led to that state.
 This provides a full audit log and allows for powerful temporal queries.
 *   **[[cqrs|CQRS (Command and Query Responsibility Segregation)]]:** EDA is a natural fit for [[cqrs|CQRS]].
 After a **Command** modifies data, an event is published.
 The **Query** side of the system can then subscribe to these events to update its own read-optimized data store.